 Seed beetle, Callosobruchus maculatus (F.)(Coleoptera: Chrysomelidae), is the most important and common pest of stored cowpea seeds in Africa.
 The attack of this pest of stored seeds resulted in it having many common names which include: bean beetle, pulse beetle, bean weevil, storage beetle, cowpea bruchid among others in different parts of Sub-Saharan Africa.
 The insect pest is capable of contaminating infested seeds with its faeces and causing physical damage through its post-harvest feeding and reproductive activities.
 It is therefore a major constraint to food security and income generation in the region.

 There is evidence in the literature that most cowpea varieties are susceptible to C. maculatus in storage.
-For example, Badii et al. (2013) reported that in order to reduce both seed loss due to bruchid attack and over-dependence on chemicals for control, the search for host plant resistance in cowpea varieties has increasingly become important.
+For example, Badii et al. (2013) have reported that in order to reduce both seed loss due to bruchid attack and over-dependence on chemicals for control, the search for host plant resistance in cowpea varieties has increasingly become important.
 In Nigeria, control strategies to reduce post-harvest seed losses caused by insects still rely mainly on the use of synthetic insecticides which are not only expensive, but also cause environmental contamination and insect resistance.
-Appleby and Credland (2003) reported that control methods have included development of ‘resistant’ varieties as an environmentally benign alternative to insecticides.
+Appleby and Credland (2003) have reported that control methods have included development of ‘resistant’ varieties as an environmentally benign alternative to insecticides.
 This study examines the relative response of cowpea varieties to seed beetle, C. maculatus, in storage in order to provide a basis for development of reliable and sustainable resistance to the insect pest.

 Materials and Methods

 Sources and disinfestation of cowpea varieties: Improved cowpea varieties (IT89K-568-18, IT81P-994, IT89K-288 and IT96-610) were sourced from the International Institute of Tropical Agriculture, Ibadan, Nigeria.
 One improved cowpea variety, IFE-98-12, was obtained from the Institute of Agricultural Research and Training (IAR&T), Ibadan.
-Seeds of two local varieties (Milk and Drum) were purchased from Agro-allied Shop at Tipper Garage, Tanke, Ilorin, Nigeria.
+Seeds of two local varieties (‘Milk’ and ‘Drum’) were purchased from Agro-allied Shop at Tipper Garage, Tanke, Ilorin, Nigeria.
 Seeds of all the cowpea varieties were separately wrapped in polyethylene bags and disinfested in a deep freezer at -180C for 3 days to kill developing insects and air-dried prior to the study.

 Rearing colony of seed beetle: Adult seed beetles were sourced from a well-conditioned culture kept in the Crop Protection laboratory, University of Ilorin, Nigeria.
-Twenty five pairs of C. maculatus were randomly picked with a pooter and introduced into each of three 500-ml Kilner jars containing 200 g of cowpea seeds.
+Twenty-five pairs of C. maculatus were randomly picked with a pooter and introduced into each of three 500-ml Kilner jars containing 200 g of cowpea seeds.
 The jars were covered with perforated lids to allow aeration and prevent escape of the insects.
 The adult seed beetles were allowed to lay eggs and multiply at ambient temperature of 30±20C and relative humidity of 69‒72%.
 The seeds in different jars were changed as required to prevent collapse of the culture.
 Freshly emerged adults (1‒2 days old) were used for the study.

-Experimental procedure: One-hundred-gram each of the cowpea varieties was measured into a transparent plastic container (14.3×11.5×9.6 cm) and then infested with 5 pairs of freshly emerged adult beetles (1‒2 days old).
-A completely randomized design with three replications was used.
+Experimental procedure: One-hundred-gram sample of each cowpea variety was measured into a transparent plastic container (14.3×11.5×9.6 cm) and then infested with 5 pairs of freshly emerged adult beetles (1‒2 days old).
+A completely randomised design with three replications was used.
 The containers were covered with muslin cloth to allow aeration and prevent insect escape.
 The number of dead beetles was monitored, counted and recorded 5 days after infestation (DAI).
 The dead beetles were removed and discarded.
 Samples of 20 seeds were randomly selected from each replicate and examined daily for the number of eggs laid.

 Data on damage indices were collected from the infested cowpea varieties 90 DAI and analysed for the following parameters: